The Best Movies On Netflix Right Now, Ranked

 The Netflix name has meant many things, including the best shows not on TV.
 And while there are some glaring omissions in their selection of good movies, there’s still plenty to peruse.
 Narrowing them down to just 50 of the best Netflix films wasn’t easy.
 Nonetheless, here’s a ranked list of the best movies on Netflix streaming no film lover should miss, all of them just a simple click away.

-Related: The Funniest Shows On Netflix Right Now
+Related: The Comedies On Netflix Right Now

 1. Indiana Jones: Raiders of the Lost Ark (1981)